 According to the ACT Government, one fundamental way to do this is to present the library as “the centre of knowledge creation and knowledge consumption.”
 In other words, the internet is out there to be used, and that should be acknowledged, but librarians should be there to guide the process and help students get more out of their time online.

 We may be moving toward an era in which self-directed learning is king, but we’re not there yet.
-Students still need to be taught how to find the most enriching educational materials online.
+Students still need to be taught how to discover the most enriching educational materials online.
 Where can they find reliable, useful information, and where will they only find noise they should be tuning out?
 How can they tell the difference?
-If students attend schools with good library management systems and savvy librarians overseeing them, it will be easier to answer these questions.
+If students attend institutions with good library management systems and savvy librarians overseeing them, it will be easier to answer these questions.

 The changing role of the librarian